 - If improvements are needed in providing more site-specific data, what is the State's scheduled and plan?

-- How are the K&D factors calculated for 48 hour or 7 day counts?
+- How are the K&D factors calculated for 48-hour or 7 day counts?

-These percents are generally determined from vehicle classification data and applied to sampled roadway sections.
-Statewide rural and urban truck percents applied to all routes or to entire functional systems should only be used as an interim procedure if site-specific data is not available.
+These are generally determined from vehicle classification data and applied to sampled roadway sections.
+Statewide rural and urban truck percent applied to all routes or to entire functional systems should only be used as an interim procedure if site-specific data is not available.
 The use of route specific percents for similar facilities (characterized by truck routes, land use, geometrics, or other criteria), percents by functional system for individual urban or urbanized areas, or percents by functional system for State sub-areas having similar economic activities and characteristics are acceptable if site specific data is not available.
 As the State is further implementing a vehicle classification program following the guidance in the Traffic Monitoring Guide (one third of volume counts should be classification counts) more site-specific data should become available each year.

 - How often does the State update percent truck data?